-A credit card terminal is a type of a Point of sale (POS) terminal that can do transactions with a credit card.
-A couple of types of credit card terminals are available to merchants.
+A credit card terminal is a type of point of sale (POS) terminal that can perform transactions through credit card processing.
+A couple types of credit card terminals are available to merchants.
 Most have the same basic purpose and functions.
 They allow a merchant to insert, swipe, or key in manually the required credit card information and transmit such data to the merchant service provider for authorization and then later on the transfer the fund to the merchant.

 With a credit card terminal, a debit or credit card is all the customer needs to pay for goods or even withdraw cash at a merchant store.
 Electronic credit card terminal technology has become standard in supermarket and store checkout counters, but these machines are also widely used by banks and other organizations.
 In order to use a credit card terminal, a store may attach an existing cash register.
 However, mobile and wireless credit card terminal technology is also available.